tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_SDK_Continuous_Builds.md

 To install a Titanium SDK using the `appc` cli, follow these steps:

-* Be sure to log in to the CLI if you are not already logged in (`appc login`)
+* Be sure to log in to the CLI if you are not already logged in (`ti login`)

-* Run `appc ti sdk install -b master`
+* Run `ti ti sdk install -b master`

 * The command above will install the latest CI build from `master` branch.
 You may substitute branch names seen at [http://builds.appcelerator.com](http://builds.appcelerator.com) to grab bugfix/maintenance CI builds.
 These are typically of the naming scheme `\d+_\d+_X,`i.e.`7_0_X`

-* You can view additional command line options by executing:`appc ti sdk install -h`
+* You can view additional command line options by executing:`ti ti sdk install -h`

 ### Studio install